May 29, 2021

 - People who take aspirin don't recover as quickly as people who don't take it

-- Magnesium is arguably better to take for heart attack prevention (use code GREENFIELD10 to save $10)
+- Magnesium is arguably better to take for heart attack prevention (use code BEN10 to save 10%)

 - Looks like blood vessels coming off a white flower

-- Our bodies make a version of this from the adrenal glands
+- The body makes a version of this from the adrenal glands

 - The kidneys nourish the heart